fastify/fastify-elasticsearch/README.md

 Unless you give the client to this plugin, this module will pass all options to the ES Client constructor.

+**NB:** this fastify plugin always close the elasticsearch client on server shutdown

 ## Install

 ```